babylouie28/renoise-ng/mix-master-osc/notes.md

 Having a way to jump around in a reference track would be nice, maybe even with some kind of looping.

+** Thu Jul 23 11:14:15 MST 2015 **

+Consider that you are unlikely to listen to an entire reference track.

+You really want to compare a section of a song for the sonic effects.

+It might make more sense for each ref track to be a sequence of song excerpts.

+You could then put more than one song on a track.

+The Launchpad then is use to select a section to loop.
+If you hit one grid button it just loops over that pattern.

+Press two buttons and we use the "multi message" thing to define the loop range.

+We might also use the scene buttons (or the top buttons) to toggle mono and stereo.

+Maybe add that to the Master Muter code so that it adds a stero thing, sets it to mono, then deactivates.

+Then when listening you can quickly toggle mono/steroe from the LP.

 # Stuff to look at